alkalir/aiphs_alka/getting_started/README.md

 ![reg-space](https://i.imgur.com/HoEV4TB.png)

-Each LMIC has three reserved registers area: All the LMICs, together with a Data Collector Interface (DCI) and an Interrupt Controller, constitute the Global Monitor. <br />
+Each LMIC has three assigned register areas inside the DCI register space, as reported in a) side of the figure: a single Control register (to control sniffers connected to that LMIC), a single Init register (to initialize the internal DCAPFs of the sniffers connected to that LMIC), and some Result Registers (where sniffers write their monitoring information).
+All the LMICs, together with a Data Collector Interface (DCI) and an Interrupt Controller, constitute the Global Monitor. <br />
 The right-side of the picture shows the internal of each sniffers, composed of an Event Instance Generator (EIG), one or multiple Data Capture and Filters (DCAPFs), and a Dispenser.
 It is worth noting that each DCAPF can measure a metric. <br />
-The internal structure of the DCAPF is reported in the following figure:
+The internal structure of the DCAPF is reported in the b) side of the following figure:
 ![DCAPF](https://i.imgur.com/J52LpmJ.png)

-Data organization in the proposed monitoring system: a) control and initialization registers of the \glspl{lmic}; b) \gls{dci} register space; c) structure of the sniffer output; d) structure of an event instance.

 # APIs
 The APIs to use the generated monitoring systems are contained in lib/SW folder. <br />